electron/i18n/content/current/pt-BR/docs/api/app.md

   * `website` String (optional) _Linux_ - The app's website.
   * `iconPath` String (optional) _Linux_ _Windows_ - Path to the app's icon in a JPEG or PNG file format.
 On Linux, will be shown as 64x64 pixels while retaining aspect ratio.

 Define as opções do painel sobre.
 This will override the values defined in the app's `.plist` file on macOS.
-Consulte a [documentação da Apple](https://developer.apple.com/reference/appkit/nsapplication/1428479-orderfrontstandardaboutpanelwith?language=objc) para mais detalhes.
+Consulte a [documentação da Apple][about-panel-options] para mais detalhes.
 On Linux, values must be set in order to be shown; there are no defaults.

 If you do not set `credits` but still wish to surface them in your app, AppKit will look for a file named "Credits.html", "Credits.rtf", and "Credits.rtfd", in that order, in the bundle returned by the NSBundle class method main.
 The first file found is used, and if none is found, the info area is left blank.
 See Apple [documentation](https://developer.apple.com/documentation/appkit/nsaboutpaneloptioncredits?language=objc) for more information.